gourav8jain/cv-ats-checker/README.md

 3. **Get Analysis**
    - Click "Analyze ATS Score"
-   - Wait for the AI to process your CV
+   - The AI will process your CV automatically
    - Review your ATS score and recommendations

 4. **Review Results**